Murder of Stephen Anderson

-Curtis Michael Allgier (born August 25, 1979) is an American white supremacist skinhead who is being held in the Utah State Prison in Draper, Utah, for the murder of corrections officer Stephen Anderson.
+Curtis Michael Allgier (born August 25, 1979) is an American white supremacist who is being held in the Utah State Correctional Facility in Salt Lake City, Utah, for the murder of corrections officer Stephen Anderson.

 Prior arrests and convictions

 Allgier's criminal history began in 1998 with convictions for theft and reckless driving in South Dakota.
 He was charged with felony burglary, forgery and theft in Utah during October 2000, after he burglarized a neighbor's apartment and made out a stolen check to himself for $300.
 That month, he was also charged in another county with carrying a concealed handgun and sentenced to 180 days and probation.

 Allgier fled Utah in August 2001, which led to a one-to-15-year sentence.
 Paroled in May 2003, he was then arrested and sent back to prison in July 2004 for traveling to California without authorization, and possessing two knives.
 He was paroled in October 2006.
 In November, he became a fugitive for two days on a parole violation.
 Allgier, armed, barricaded himself inside a hotel room but was captured by a Salt Lake City SWAT team after falling through the ceiling where he had tried to hide.
 On June 14, 2007, he was sentenced to 104 months in prison for being a convicted felon in possession of a firearm.